chibiboba/JS-120/Exam Part 2/Cheat Sheet.md

   true
   ```

-- As with strings, numbers and booleans both have primitive and object forms, and JavaScript invisibly wraps primitives in objects to access methods and properties.
+- As with strings, numbers and Booleans both have primitive and object forms, and JavaScript invisibly wraps primitives in objects to access methods and properties.

 - You should also avoid creating `Number` and `Boolean` objects explicitly.